 How do we define ourselves?
 How do others define us?

-Join Sinéad Burke and Dr Rosaleen McDonagh on Friday 2 December at 6:30pm in the Old Physics Theatre at MoLI - Museum of Literature Ireland for a live recording of the first podcast in the Cripping Ulysses series, re-framing identity through agency and pride.
+On Friday 2 December 2022, Sinéad Burke spoke with Dr Rosaleen McDonagh in the Old Physics Theatre at MoLI - Museum of Literature Ireland for a live recording of the first podcast in the Cripping Ulysses series, re-framing identity through agency and pride.